 Robin Lindsey has served on the Board of Supervisors since 2014.
 She is committed to serving the residents of the Township by continuing to provide good government for a great community.
 She is very grateful for the opportunities afforded to her over the past years while serving as a Supervisor.
 By virtue of being a lifelong Township resident, she feels an obligation to “give back” to the community that has given her and her family so much.

-Mrs. Lindsey is a graduate of Central Dauphin High School and a graduate of Empire Beauty School.
+Mrs. Lindsey is a graduate of Central Dauphin High School and a trustee of the Pan Ram Foundation.
+She is a graduate of Empire Beauty School.
 She was a small business owner for 35 years in the township before retiring in 2019.
 Prior to becoming a Township supervisor, Mrs. Lindsey served on the Township’s Planning Commission from 2009 until 2014, when she assumed her position as Supervisor.

 Mrs. Lindsey has been very active in the community.
-She is a member of Tree of Life Lutheran Church, Harrisburg Chapter of Eastern Star, a life member of the Central Dauphin Alumni Association, Heroes Grove Committee, Paxtang Lions Club, Lenker Manor Paxtang Women’s Club, Dauphin County Council of Republican Women, serving as a director and Past President.
+She is a member of Tree of Life Lutheran Church, Harrisburg Chapter of Eastern Star, a life member of the Central Dauphin Alumni Association, Paxtang Lions Club, Dauphin County Council of Republican Women, serving as a director and Past President.
 She volunteers with the Nutri Packs Program through Central Dauphin School District.

 Mrs. Lindsey and her husband Joe have three children and three grandchildren.